rokmc756/Hadoop-ZKcluster/README.md

 <p align="center">
 <img src="https://github.com/rokmc756/Hadoop-ZKcluster/blob/main/roles/hadoop/images/HDFS-HA-Architecture-Edureka-768x473.png" width="70%" height="70%">
 </p>
-If one NameNode goes down, the other NameNode can take over the responsibility and therefore, reduce the cluster down time.<br>
+If one NameNode goes down, the other NameNode can take over the responsibility and therefore, reduce the cluster down time.
 The standby NameNode serves the purpose of a backup NameNode (unlike the Secondary NameNode) which incorporate failover capabilities to the Hadoop cluster.<br>

 Therefore, with the StandbyNode, we can have automatic failover whenever a NameNode crashes (unplanned event) or we can have a graceful (manually initiated) failover during the maintenance period.<br>